 |80,000 Indian, Australian, and British troops were captured.|

-Lee Kuan Yew and his government were interested in promoting export-orientated industrialisation and desperately wanted to attract foreign investment.
-They were successful and by 1972, one-quarter of the manufacturing firms found in Singapore were either foreign owned or were co-owned with companies from the US and Japan.
+Lee Kuan Yew and his government were interested in promoting export-orientated industrialization and desperately wanted to attract foreign investment.
+They were successful and by 1972, one-quarter of the manufacturing firms found in Singapore were either foreign-owned or were co-owned with companies from the US and Japan.
 The late 1970s saw a shift to information technology and by 1989, Singapore was the world’s largest producer of disk drives and parts.

 Recent years have seen a massive push towards tourism, trying to entice visitors to stay for longer than just a stopover.
-Singapore has invested heavily in tourist attractions including casinos, resorts as well as hosting international events like the reestablishment of the Singapore Grand Prix.
+Singapore has invested heavily in tourist attractions including casinos, and resorts as well as hosting international events like the re-establishment of the Singapore Grand Prix.